 Our bodies are the most sophisticated objects on the planet.
-Whether you believe in intelligent design, natural selection, or a combination of both, our bodies are thousands of times more effective than anything man-made.
+Whether you believe in intelligent design, natural selection, or a combination of both, Freedom from Pornography | Page 40 our bodies are thousands of times more effective than anything man-made.
 We're unable to create the smallest living cell, the miracle of eyesight, a functioning reproductive system, or any of the various interlinked systems present in our bodies and brains.